The 12-year-old girls weren't supposed to have guns. Women and girls were victims, not warriors.

 In the middle of Stavridis' mission, 15 percent of his crew of around 350 left and were replaced by women.
 "I became kind of a control experiment," he tells me.
 His discovery: "The ship was better with women.
 We achieved more, we had better attitudes, and we were better at combat operations."

-A decade later, as he was finishing his Navy tenure, Stavridis became the dean at Fletcher and says he was immediately impressed by the already-strong student- and teacher-led movement to increase gender offerings.
+Nearly two decades later, as he was finishing his Navy tenure, Stavridis became the dean at Fletcher and says he was immediately impressed by the already-strong student- and teacher-led movement to increase gender offerings.
 He committed himself to making gender a more coherent academic focus, which included increasing the numbers of female faculty members, especially those on the tenure track.
-Under his leadership, the school also introduced a program that gave small grants to professors to integrate gender into their classes, allowing them each to hire a teaching assistant with gender expertise who could help choose readings and make analytical connections.
+Under his leadership, the school also introduced a program that gave small grants to professors to integrate gender into their classes, allowing them each to hire a teaching assistant with gender expertise who could help choose readings and make analytical connections.*

 Gender Doesn't Just Mean Women